hebench/frontend/docsrc/config_file_reference.md

 - `default_min_test_time` - type: `uint64`.
 Specifies the default minimum test time in *milliseconds* for a benchmark.

     For **Latency** tests that support flexible test times, this is the minimum time for which they will run.
-As always, regardless of the value specified, all latency tests will run, at least, two iterations.
-**Offline** tests will run through the whole dataset, at least, once.
+As always, regardless of the value specified, all latency tests will run, at least, two iterations. **Offline** tests will run through the whole dataset, at least, once.
 If this minimum test time hasn't elapsed by the end of the run, a new run is executed.
 This behavior continues until the test time elapses.

+    If missing the global execution default is `0`.

 - `default_sample_size` - type: `uint64`.
 Specifies the number of samples to be used for an operation parameter in **Offline** tests that support flexible sample size.
-Inside the benchmark description, this setting specifies the sample size for an operand in the workload operation by index (missing indices, or values of `0` will cause the configuration to use the global fallback value).
+Inside the benchmark description, this setting specifies the sample size for an operand in the workload operation by index (missing indices, or values of `0` will cause the configuration to use this global configuration file value as a fallback).

-    Offline benchmarks can directly specify the sample size for each operation parameter, or indicate which parameters support flexible sample sizes.
+    A backend can directly specify the sample size for each operation parameter per benchmark for an Offline test using the hebench::APIBridge::CategoryParams in the hebench::APIBridge::BenchmarkDescriptor structure.
+If the backend sets the sample size for an operation parameter to `0`, it indicates that the parameter supports flexible sample sizes given through a configuration file via `default_sample_size`.

-All workloads define a default sample size if none is specified for flexible parameters.
-When this setting is missing or set to `0`, indicates that these pre-defined workload sample sizes are to be used for flexible parameters.
+    When this setting is missing or set to `0` in the configuration file, this indicates that the sample sizes pre-defined in the workload specification are to be used for parameters supporting flexible sample sizes.
+See @ref tests_overview for the specifications of all supported workloads.

 - `report_time_unit` - type: `string`.
 Specifies the report time unit scale that will be used to output benchmark timings.
 This global configuration value will be used if one is not specified in a benchmark description.
 If this is missing or value is `null`, time units default behavior is to use the variable scale that best matches the benchmark results such that the value is in the range between `1` and `1000` units when possible.
 The values supported for <time_unit_scale> are: